Data Processing Agreement

 ”Sub-Processor” means any third party that Processes Personal Data on behalf of Hailey HR (including, but not limited to, Hailey HR’s partners and subcontractors)

-”Supervisory Authority” means the independent public supervisory authority/supervisory authorities, authorised to conduct supervision of the Processing of Personal Data or considered to be a “supervisory authority concerned” in accordance with the Data Protection Rules.
+”Supervisory Authority” means the independent public supervisory authority/supervisory authorities, authorized to conduct supervision of the Processing of Personal Data or considered to be a “supervisory authority concerned” in accordance with the Data Protection Legislation.

-2.1 Unless otherwise stated, any other term or concept used in capitalised letters in this DPA (except in some cases as part of a heading) shall have the meaning and conception that is established in the Data Protection Rules and otherwise in the Agreement, unless the circumstances obviously require another interpretation.
+2.1 Unless otherwise stated, any other term or concept used in capitalized letters in this DPA (except in some cases as part of a heading) shall have the meaning and conception that is established in the Data Protection Legislation and otherwise in the Agreement, unless the circumstances obviously require another interpretation.

 3. RESPONSIBILITY AND INSTRUCTION